This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Linwood Fabric | Small Prints III | Ruched | Soot

-Brown has been happily trending all year in English interior design.
-For Autumn 2024, it's the super-dark iterations that are setting the bar with the most divine combinations that are easy to live with and easy to love.
+Brown has been happily trending in English interior design.
+It's the super-dark iterations that are setting the bar with the most divine combinations that are easy to live with and easy to love.
 Seek out the high percentage cocoa and espresso hues rooted in a bittersweet vibe: printed linens with flairful designs, such as Ruched Soot (shown); cotton plains like Delta II Bark; and wool chenille herringbones, such as Faroe Hazelwood.
 Against a backdrop of warm cappuccino neutrals, nubbly sheepskins and knitted cushions, dark brown paint can also be used to highlight doors, dados, panels and frames.

 Linwood Fabric | Odyssey | Samimi | Earth